Hilbert polynomial of length functions: Dimension and degree: the general case

-Thus, we can \intro{define} $\mu(M)$ as the supremum of $\mu(M')$, where $M'$ varies among all the possible $S$-sub-modules $M' \le M$ which are \lS-small (notice that, by definition, $\mu(M) = 0$ if $0$ is the only $S$-sub-module of $M$ of finite length).
-We can then define as before the \ldim and \ldeg of $M$: the latter can be infinite.
+Thus, we can \intro{define} $\mu(M) \in \vmc$ as the supremum of $\mu(M')$, where $M'$ varies among all the possible $S$-submodules $M' \submod M$ which are \lS-small.
+We can then define as before the \ldim and \ldeg of $M$ as the coefficient (up to a multiplicative constant) and the degree of $\mu(M)$, respectively: the latter can be infinite.

+From Remark~\ref{rem:dim-0} the following follows immediately. \begin{remark} $\mu(M) = 0$ iff all submodules of $M$ of finite length have length $0$.
+In particular, if $0$ is the only submodule of $M$ of finite length, then $\mu(M) = 0$. \end{remark}